FrancisBourgouin/lectures-2021-east-oct25/w7d2/PLAN.md

 Show a list of tiles representing plants, with their name, and the last time they were watered.

+# User Stories

+- Should show a list of plants
+- Should show a green border when plant is well watered
+- Should show a red border when plant is not well watered

 # Data Structure

 ## Plant (singular)